Introduction

 Computational Power

-Parameter Description for LimROTS
+Parameter Description for LimROTS Main Function

-LimROTS takes several parameters, and it should be called correctly to obtain the desired output.
+LimROTS()takes several parameters, and it should be called correctly to obtain the desired output.
+For a detailed description of all parameters and their usage, refer to the function’s help page by typing ?LimROTS in the R console.

 UPS1 Case Study

 To demonstrate LimROTS’ ability to detect true negatives complex scenarios, we are using a DIA proteomics data from a UPS1-spiked E. coli protein mixture Gotti et al. (2022) includes 48 samples: 24 samples analyzed with Spectronaut and another 24 analyzed with ScaffoldDIA software, with total of 1656 proteins.
-Eight different concentrations of UPS1 were used (0.1 to 50 fmol), grouped into two categories: low concentrations (0.1–2.5 fmol, labeled as Conc.
-2, 12 Samples from each software) and high concentrations (5–50 fmol, labeled as Conc.
-1, 12 Samples from each software).
+Eight different concentrations of UPS1 were used (0.1 to 50 fmol), grouped into two categories: low concentrations (0.1–2.5 fmol, labeled as 2, 12 Samples from each software) and high concentrations (5–50 fmol, labeled as 1, 12 Samples from each software).

 A synthetic, unbalanced fake batches assigned to the samples.
 The assignment follows the ratio of: